Vavassor/Arboretum/Documentation/source/vector_math.rst

     product.

-    It gives the signed volume of a parallelpiped defined by the three vectors, or double the signed volume of a tetrahedron.
+    It gives the signed volume of a parallelpiped defined by the three vectors, or six times the signed volume of a tetrahedron.

-    This is equivalent to taking the magnitude of the trivector :math:`a \wedge b \wedge c` where :math:`\wedge` is the outer product.
+    It's the same as the determinant of a 3x3 matrix where the the three vectors are its rows or columns.
+It's also equivalent to taking the magnitude of the trivector :math:`a \wedge b \wedge c`, where :math:`\wedge` is the outer product.

     :param a: the first vector
     :param b: the second vector